camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eks-helm.md

 While this guide is primarily tailored for UNIX systems, it can also be run under Windows by utilizing the [Windows Subsystem for Linux](https://learn.microsoft.com/windows/wsl/about).

 Multi-tenancy is disabled by default and is not covered further in this guide.
-In case you decide to enable it, you may use the same PostgreSQL instance and add an extra database for multi-tenancy purposes.
+If you decide to enable it, you may use the same PostgreSQL instance and add an extra database for multi-tenancy purposes.

 ### Architecture